 Shrimp in any form is a favorite of mine.
 Anything I can make with chicken, I WILL eventually try to make with shrimp 🙂 And that is exactly how this recipe came about.
 I was working on a creamy, white enchilada sauce recipe.
-So when I had a version of it I liked, then I wanted to create an actual enchilada with it … enter shrimp.
-Hubby found it on sale for $4.77 per pound the other day and bought me 4 lbs!
+So when I had a version of it I liked, then I wanted to create an actual creamy shrimp enchilada with it.
+Hubby found shrimp on sale for $4.77 per pound the other day and bought me 4 lbs!
 Needless to say, I have been enjoying a few extra shrimp in my meal planning ever since!

 A tip I will tell you is that I undercook my shrimp just a bit because they are going to finish cooking in the oven.
 Cook them just long enough for the spices to stick to them.

 Most brands of coconut cream have ZERO flavors of coconut, but make sure you find a brand you like before you start. ( one batch of coconut flavored sauce taught me!!)
 If I use coconut milk in the can, I put it in the fridge overnight and then the next day open that can very carefully open it and scoop out the cream, and measure that in my blue container.
 These are the 2 I buy at Sprouts, but there are other brands available.

 This sauce doesn’t have the “tang” that a traditional white enchilada sauce has because I am using the coconut cream instead of sour cream.
 If you can use dairy, then you can use plain Greek yogurt in the place of the coconut cream but I would add it in at the very end, after you have taken it off the heat, to keep it from curdling.
 Because this will change the sauce from having a “blue” in it to having a “red” instead, make sure to adjust your container counts.
 Again if you can use dairy, you can add Monterey Jack or even pepper jack cheese to the top, adding that blue container back to the counts.